klangner/iclogger/README.md

 ## How to install on Amazon infrastructure

+### Create table in DynamoDB
+Create table with index on
+Hash key: content
+Primary Range Key: session

 ### Create EC2 instance with Ubuntu image
 Select 64 bits version.
 And remember to allow HTTP access.
-When the server is ready connect to it with ssh connection.
+When server is ready connect to it using ssh.
 While connected to the server